metoppv/improver/doc/source/Code-Style-Guide.rst

   line interfaces) have acceptance tests.
 * Use type annotations on function and method interfaces, except for CLIs.
-* Avoid putting any functionality within the CLI at all other than passing in arguments to the plugin, all functionality should be done within the plugin layer itself.
+* Avoid adding functionality to CLIs beyond calling the relevant plugin, all other functionality should be added to the plugin itself.

 Pull requests
 ~~~~~~~~~~~~~